Gravitational wave signals in an Unruh-DeWitt detector: Unruh-DeWitt detector

 which applies when $\Delta E\theta_0/(P_v\omega_g)\gg1 $, and where we dropped the term $h^2/(2\theta_0)$ in the expansion, $\sqrt{\theta_0^2+h^2} \simeq \theta_0 + {\cal O}(h^2/\theta_0)$.
 This amounts to approximating the position of the cut, $\theta=\theta_0(h)$, by the Lambert function in Eq.~(\ref{Lambert function approximation}).
 We shall not attempt to evaluate the integrals in Eq.~(\ref{transition rate: UdW detector: nonpol power series}) for the massive case, as that would require not only to account for the contributions of the poles at $\Delta u = i\epsilon$, but also for the contribution of the logarithmic cut of the modified Bessel function, $im(\Delta u-i\epsilon)K_1\big(im(\Delta u-i\epsilon)\big)$, which extends from $\Delta u = 0$ to $0+i\infty$.
 Finally, in figure~\ref{figure five} we show the same transition rate as in figure~\ref{figure four}, but now as a function of the mass for a fixed $\Delta E = 2 P_v\omega_g$ (left panel) and $\Delta E = 10 P_v\omega_g$ (right panel).
 The figure shows that the transition rate is exponentially suppressed by the mass as, ${\cal R}\sim {\rm e}^{-m\theta_0(h)/(P_v\omega_g)}$, which can be also inferred from the asymptotic expansion of the Bessel function in Eq.~(\ref{transition rate: UdW detector: massive nonpol cut}), $K_1\left(\frac{m\theta_0}{P_v\omega_g}\right) \sim \sqrt{\frac{\pi P_v\omega_g}{2m\theta_0 }}\exp\left(-\frac{m\theta_0}{P_v\omega_g}\right)$.

-{\bf Monochromatic polarized gravitational waves.} Here we shall consider polarized gravitational waves, whose analysis is much trickier, as the interaction with the detector depends on the average time variable, $U=(u+u')/2$.
+{\bf Monochromatic elliptically polarized gravitational waves.} Here we shall consider general elliptically polarized gravitational waves, whose analysis is much trickier, as the interaction with the detector depends on the average time variable, $U=(u+u')/2$.
 Let us begin our analysis by noting that Eq.~(\ref{deformation matrix: momentum space}) can be recast as,

-where $\Delta u = u-u'$, and $ g^{ij}(U)$ denotes the inverse of $g_{ij}(U)$, which for generally polarized waves (fluctuating in a 2 dimensional plane) takes the form ({\it cf.} Eq.~(\ref{deformation matrix: momentum space 2})),
+where $\Delta u = u\!-\!u'$, and $ g^{ij}(U)$ denotes the inverse of $g_{ij}(U)$, which for generally polarized waves (fluctuating in a 2-dimensional plane) takes the form ({\it cf.} Eq.~(\ref{deformation matrix: momentum space 2})),